rgrannell1/borg/README.md

 # Borg

-Borg captures a website's text-selection as a bookmark when you triple-tap `,` ,then sends a [CloudEvent](https://cloudevents.io/) bookmark to an external HTTP POST endpoint.
+Borg is a Chrome extension that:

+- bookmarks a page's selected-text using a [CloudEvent](https://cloudevents.io/)
+- sends this bookmark to an endpoint of your choice

 ## Why?